 Please understand, these are generalizations.
 Not all of this will be applicable to every book or author, furthermore, it’s not absolutely necessary either.
 Some people don’t want to tell stories involving heavy emotions, and that is fine.

-Most of the time, when an author hires me to edit their book, they mention something, as we set things up, about how I am an emotional writer, and they struggle with emotional writing so they hope I can help them level up in that area of their book.
-A small nudge here or there, a few “take this moment and make me cry, here are some things to keep in mind and some ideas with how to use that” comments, some well-placed suggestions is all it takes.
+Most of the time, when an author hires me to edit their book, they mention something about how I am an emotional writer, and they struggle with emotional writing so they hope I can help them level up in that area of their book.
+A small nudge here or there, a few “take this moment and make me cry, here are some things to keep in mind and some ideas with how to use that” comments, some well-placed suggestions is usually all it takes.

 However, I get asked a lot for tips and tricks all the time.
 I never usually give any because for me, writing this way is as natural as breathing, and it’s really hard for me to sit here and parse out how I do what I do, but I decided to try to write a few down.